Section 1: General provisions.

 ARTICLE 14.

-The central government must organize the general census of the entire population every 10 years and make the data thus collected public thirty days after the end of the census.
+The central government must organize a general census of the entire population every 10 years and make the collected data public within thirty days after the census is completed.

 ARTICLE 15.